Le boucher

 Claude Chabrol’s films are particularly interested in the paradoxes of humanity, and they point toward a vision of justice that depends on appreciating those paradoxes.
 Ironically Popaul’s zodiac sign is Libra, a symbol of justice, while Hélène is a Scorpio.
 It’s not that he’s morally superior; the irony is that she’ll be the one to hurt him (through no fault of her own) while justice subsists in seeing him for what he is.
 The greatness of Le boucher is that so much of its understanding is unspoken.
 We’re left to read Hélène’s mind, especially at the turning point when she finds the lighter missing, and again at the end when she reflects on her encounter with this human beast, this relic from the evolutionary past.

-The film prepares for this climactic recognition with a series of more subtle doublings that deepen Popaul’s character.
+The film prepares for this climactic recognition, deepening Popaul’s character with yet more doublings.
 At the wedding party and on their walk home, he had twice praised her for her logic – first for pointing out that Parisians vacation in the provinces while provincials vacation in Paris (indicating why the two hadn’t met last time Popaul returned), and second for saying it’s more hygienic to smoke in the street than indoors.
 These two passages quietly establish that his attraction is not merely physical but the admiration of a simple soul toward an advanced intellect.
 Before they part she’ll reciprocate, saying it’s “logical” that soldiers have to eat.

 In the schoolroom, recalling his lessons with Mlle.
 Vachin (her name is close to the primitive “cow”), Popaul admits that he wasn’t good at arithmetical problems involving trains.
 Later, when Popaul finds the lighter in the drawer, Hélène’s star pupil will ask him for help with such a train problem, but he’ll be too distracted to think about it.
 A train of course stands for civilization, and there’s something both touching and true to life about his aversion to those word problems.